 - For the best possible outcome, always plant iris bulbs 1 inch (2.5 cm) deep.

 There is a high chance of failure if you plant irises too deep in the ground.
 Make sure to avoid deep plantings.
-A good, shallow planting will ensure your iris plant breaks the surface and puts forth beautiful blooms.
+A good, shallow planting will ensure your iris plant gets the water, sun, and other nutrients it needs to break the surface and put forth beautiful blooms.

 What Happens if You Plant Iris Bulbs Too Deep?